How to Make Buttermilk Fried Chicken

 This post may contain affiliate links, please see ourย privacy policy + disclosuresย for details.

-When it comes to Buttermilk Fried Chicken, this recipe isn’t just another crispy contender—it’s the reigning champ.
+When it comes to buttermilk fried chicken, this recipe isn’t just another crispy contender—it’s the reigning champ.
 With a tangy buttermilk marinade that guarantees juicy, flavorful meat and a perfectly spiced, shatteringly crisp crust, this is the fried chicken that makes all others feel like soggy imposters.
 Why settle for anything less than greatness?

 There’s something about a plate of buttermilk fried chicken that just feels like home.
-I remember the first time I made it—it was crispy, golden, and packed with flavor.
-That incredible crunch on the outside and the juicy, tender chicken inside made it the perfect meal.
 If you’ve ever wanted to make fried chicken that’s both crispy and moist, this recipe is the one you’ve been looking for!
+I like to pair it with my Amish Potato Salad and Jamie Oliver’s Mothership Tomato Salad for a small, satisfying feast that works any time of year.

-Why This Recipe Beats the Rest
+Why This Recipe Works

 • Crispy, golden coating: The buttermilk soak creates a perfectly crunchy crust that you can’t resist.